-Losing a part of one's body is a traumatic event and often has a huge impact on someone's way of life.
+Losing a part of your body is a traumatic event and often can hugely impact your way of life.
 This is even more true for people who experience limb loss and especially for those who experience it as a result of serious errors made in their medical treatment or surgery.

 One of the medical errors that may lead to the amputation of a limb or even cost the patient his or her life is delayed deep vein thrombosis (DVT or blood clot) diagnosis.

 Blood clots that occur in patients are under the radar at most hospitals, despite being potentially deadly.
 Deep vein thrombosis can be prevented when patients are screened for their risk and given therapy, but many patients are not screened and do not receive appropriate therapy.

 Examples of Deep Vein Thrombosis Malpractice